 This requirement is not intended to contradict Signal Quality Data Entry Range. n/c, indicating no copy, is a value indicating that there was something on the waterfall and maybe characters were decoded but that the signal was too weak for effective communication and may not have produced a sustained Signal Quality value in FLDIGI.

+Signal Quality Data Entry -- Initial Value

+Upon entry into the Signal Quality Data Entry dialog, the user shall be presented with the data values last entered by that user.

+Signal Quality Data Entry -- Entry Methods

+The user shall have the ability to leave a field unchanged, delete the field data value, or over-type the existing data.

 Signal Quality Data Entry -- Exit